-Teaching Scheme Examination Scheme Credits
+Teaching Scheme Examination Scheme Credits Allotted

-- Allotted

-Lecture: 3 hours/week Internal Assessment: 40 Marks Theory: 03
+Lecture: 3 hours/week Internal Assessment: 40 Marks ESE: 60 Marks Theory: 03

-ESE: 60 Marks

-Tutorial: 1 hour/week Futorial:01
+Tutorial: 1 hour/week Tutorial:01

 Practical: Practical:

-Fotal: 04
+Total: 04

-Course Prerequisite: Studen t should be a graduate and have the knowledge of basic conce pt and

-understanding of literary writi ngs.
+Course Prerequisite: Student should be a graduate and have the knowledge of basic concept and understanding of literary writings.
 Have some basic knowledge of disability studies in India and abroad.

-Course Objectives: This course rse aims to:
+Course Objectives: This course aims to:

-Give students a cr materials from the Provide students disability as diver Course Outcomes: On comp derstanding disabilities. ritical understanding about the representation of disabilities in e disability studies perspective with the opportunity to raise awareness and sensitize people to rsity. letion of the course the students will be able to: get acquainted with the marginalized sections of the society.
-C
+- 5. Give students an understanding to basic tenets of disability studies including alternatives to different models. - 6.
+Ensure that students become familiar with multiple intersecting and inter-disciplinary approaches in understanding disabilities. - 7.
+Give students a critical understanding about the representation of disabilities in a range of materials from the disability studies perspective - 8.
+Provide students with the opportunity to raise awareness and sensitize people to the idea of disability as diversity.

-skills to understand the need of inclusive environments to liv e and work.

-o undertake research and contribute in drafting inclusive poli

-4. Learners wil l understand the reading of life-narratives as social-acti mand reconciliation and as an act of healing. vism to registe
+- 5. Learners will get acquainted with the marginalized sections of the society. - 6.
+Provide them skills to understand the need of inclusive environments to live and work. - 7.
+Equip them to undertake research and contribute in drafting inclusive policies to overcome inequality. - 8.
+Learners will understand the reading of life-narratives as social-activism to register resistance, demand reconciliation and as an act of healing.

-Co urse Content Hours
+Course Content Hours Required

-Required

-UNIT I Un derstanding Disability 10
+UNIT I Understanding Disability 10

-• Key Concepts: Disability, Impairment, Ableism Normalcy, Stigma etc. 1,
+• Key Concepts: Disability, Impairment, Ableism,

-• Definitions of disability
+Normalcy, Stigma etc.

-Definitions of disability Turnes of disabilities
+Definitions of disability

 Types of disabilities

 Models and Approaches

-Charity Model

-Medical Model
+Charity Model Medical Model

+Wedleur Woder

-Social Model
+Social Model Development of a sized Model

 Psychological Model

-Theorising Disability
+• Theorising Disability

 Crip theory

 Critical disability studies

 Feminist perspective on disability studies

 • Theory of Intersectionality

 Idea of Intersectionality and disability at the intersection

 of various other positions

-Disability in global North v. global South
+• Disability in global North v. global South

 Differences in infrastructure, social barriers, behavioural

 attitudes, policy framing etc. between global North and

 South.

 UNIT II Caste, Race and Disability 10

 • Intersectionality of Caste and Disability: A shared

 Struggle

 • Intersectionality of Disability and Race: Experiences and

 Challenges

 • The Pretty One by Keah Brown/ Toote Pankhon se

 Parwaz Tak by Sumitra Mehrol

 UNIT III Gender and Disability 10

-• 'Disability is the New Gender' by Nancy J. Hirschmann 10
+• 'Disability is the New Gender' by Nancy J. Hirschmann

-Integrating Disability, Transforming Feminist theory by Besemaria Carland Thempson
+• Integrating Disability, Transforming Feminist theory by

 Rosemarie Garland Thompson

 Compulsory Able- Bodiedness and Queer/Disabled Existence

 by Robert Mcruer

-One Little Finger by Malini Chib/ Haben: The Deaf Blind
+• One Little Finger by Malini Chib/ Haben: The Deaf Blind

 Woman who conquered Harvard Law by Haben Grima

 • Trying to Grow by Firdaus Kanga/ Body, Remember:

 Memoir by Kenny Fries

 UNIT IV Life Narratives and Disability 10

-Disability, Life Narratives, and Representation by G. Thomas
+• Disability, Life Narratives, and Representation by G. Thomas

 Couser

 • The Other Senses: An Inspiring True Story of a Visually

 Impaired by Priti Monga

 • The Story of My Life by Helen Keller

 UNIT V Disability in Popular Culture 10

 • The Ghettoization of Disability: Paradoxes of visibility and

 invisibility in Cinema by Leonard J. Davis

 • Margarita with a Straw by Shonali Bose

 UNIT VI Activism in Disability studies 10

 Disability Rights Movements

-Legal Provisions (in Indian context)
+• Legal Provisions (in Indian context)

 Activism through self-Organizations

-Assessment Scheme ·
+Assessment Scheme

 Internal Assessment CIA 1: Written examination covering any one unit

 or equivalent (20 Marks)

 CIA 2: Written Exam / Quiz /Assignment /

 Presentation / Viva-Voce etc. (20 Marks)

 End Semester ESE: Written Examination covering all units

 Examination comprising entire syllabus (60 Marks)